 Testicular cancer is one of the rarest types of cancer, accounting for about 1% of cancer cases for men.
 Although this type of cancer can occur in men at any age, it is the most common in men ages 15-35.
 In fact, it is the most common type of cancer for men in this age range.

-- The lifetime risk for developing testicular cancer is about 1 in 263.
+- For males, the lifetime risk for developing testicular cancer is about 1 in 250.

 - Thanks to early detection and advanced treatments, only approximately 1 in 5,000 men will die from testicular cancer.